Stomach and oesophageal cancers

 Tips to reduce reflux and choking

-• Limit spicy foods, fatty foods, fizzy drinks, alcohol and citrus fruits to prevent reflux.
+• Avoid spicy foods, fatty foods, fizzy drinks, alcohol and citrus fruits if you find they trigger reflux.

 • Take small sips of liquid to reduce coughing or choking.